 For the SBFD slot/symbols, for the adjacent channel leakage within carrier uplink spectrum part , this could be implicitly tested by SBFD reference sensitivity requirement if downlink transmission is also configured to be transmitted during the SBFD slots/symbols.

 For the adjacent channel leakage outside of the carrier, then legacy requirement of normal downlink slots should be still applied for SBFD slots/symbols.
 In other words, even though sub-band configuration is 20MHz and normal configuration is 100MHz, then ACLR measurement of sub-band configuration is still conducted over adjacent 100MHz carrier.
 The main reason is that sub-band configuration could be in any PRB levels similar as UE BWP configuration, it’s not possible to test any PRB configurations within the adjacent channel which will lots of conformance testing burden and increase the implementation complexity.
 In addition, from network deployment perspective, the if ACLR requirement of SBFD slots/symbols could be guaranteed as the same as that of normal slots, there would be also no coexistence issues in the practice.
 From this perspective, it also make sense to reuse the ACLR requirement for normal slots for sub-band slots/symbols.

+Proposal 7a: propose to consider the DL ACLR requirement outside of downlink carrier instead of sub-band carrier;

+Proposal 7b: for in-channel emission, to consider this emission in the gNB Refsens degradation via self interference and inter-sector interference as shown in Figure 2.1.4-1 implicitly.